 Have you ever visited an Italian medium-big city between the second and the third week of August?
 Well, if you did, you probably know exactly what I am talking about: the shops and the restaurants are closed, the streets are empty and silent, only a few people wander around running their errands in a state of lazy relaxation.

-It does not apply of course to very touristic cities as Rome, Florence or Venice, where visitors are storming around all over the place.
+It does not apply to very touristic cities as Rome, Florence or Venice of course, where visitors are storming around all over the place.
 But even in such cities, if you leave the centrum for a while, you will have that experience: it’s Ferragosto, baby!

-The popular tradition of “la gita di Ferragosto” (the Ferragosto trip) was born during the Fascist period (mid 20’s of the XX Century) when, in the Ferragosto period, the regime arranged hundreds of popular trips for citizens and workers.
-This was promoted by the institution of the special popular trains, with only 3rd class, with heavily discounted prices.
+The popular tradition of “la gita di Ferragosto” (the Ferragosto trip) was born during the fascist period (in the mid twenties of the twentieth century) when, in the Ferragosto period, the regime arranged hundreds of popular trips for citizens and workers.
+This was promoted by the institution of the special popular trains, with only third class, with heavily discounted prices.

 “Che cosa fai a Ferragosto?” (what are you going to to at Ferragosto?) is by far the most popular and most dreaded question of the Italian summer.